-How to use hyphens and dashes
+How to use hyphens and dashes in your writing

 Including your free printable hyphens and dashes checklist (PDF)

 Although hyphens and dashes look similar, they have very different functions.

 The hyphen is a punctuation mark that joins words (or parts of words) together.
 Hyphens are not interchangeable with dashes.
 There should be no spaces before or after a hyphen.

 Hyphens are used:

 in written numbers, e.g. thirty-three, twenty-one

 in compound modifiers, e.g. left-handed player, child-friendly restaurant, five-year-old girl

 in compound nouns, e.g. father-in-law, great-grandson, second-guess, double-cross